Jama-analyst/Sales-Performance-Web-Dashboard/README.md

    - once it's complete, download the file

   ## Step 5 (Create a Web Dashboard with a Single Prompt using Claude AI)
-   - Open the Download File
+   - Open the downloaded File
    - next upload the JSON file by clicking on Choose JSON File icon
    - a screen will pop-up where you have saved your JSON File
    - then in minutes, the Dashboard with visuals will be dispayed